thales-markets/thales-improvement-proposals/TIPs/TIP-9.md

 First draft of TIP-9 presented the initial idea to leave 1-1.5% allocation of THALES tokens on the table and a certain amount in stable coins to show gratitude should Farmwell come back and discuss his abscence.
 However, one day after the TIP-9 draft was released publicly on Saturday 6th of November, Farmwell maliciously and suddenly decommissioned the "thales.market" domain he had credentials over and deleted the official Thales Discord.
 These malicious acts against the protocol removed any possibility of engaging in formal renegotiations and a potential renewal of trust with the Thales Core Contributors.

-No existing Core Contributor or community member has shown nothing but remorse that it has come to this.
+No existing Core Contributor or community member has shown anything but remorse that it has come to this.
 The circumstances have given the Core Contributors no choice.
 It is a priority to keep what’s best for Thales in mind.

 Test Cases[#](#test-cases "Direct link to heading")
 ---------------------------------------------------